ntodorov/dotenv-transformer/README.md

 - `-d, --destinationPath <destination path>`: Full folder name to save the yaml files (required)
 - `-kv, --keyvault <Key Vault>`: Key Vault Name needed for secret.yaml and to check if the secrets exist in it
 - `-skv, --skipKV`: (optional) If you want to skip checking for secrets existance in the Key Vault
+- `-u, --update`: (optional) if provided will update the secrets in the secret.yaml if the file exists

 #### Command `extract`